Angela Grippo: Biography

 Grippo grew up in Park Ridge, Illinois.
+She decided to go to college because it allowed for more flexible options in careers.
+This decision came from a childhood experience of Grippo volunteering with her friends as a breakfast server at 10 years old.
+She complained to her parents later that day that the customers were unpleasant and challenging.
+Therefore, she decided that she didn't want to work in the food service industry causing her parents to discuss with her the choice of going to college.

 She received her Bachelors of Science degree from Drake University in 1998.
 She went to graduate school at University of Iowa where she obtained an MA in 2000, and a PhD in Behavioral Neuroscience in 2003, under the supervision of Alan Kim Johnson.
 Her dissertation used a rodent model to explore neurobiological mechanisms associated with heart disease.

 After a one-year postdoctoral fellowship at Loyola University Medical Center (2003-2004), Grippo took a second postdoctoral position at the University of Illinois at Chicago (2004-2008).
 During her second postdoc, Grippo studied neuroendocrine functioning in relation to social behavior in prairie vole.
 Grippo joined the faculty of the Department of Psychology at Northern Illinois University in 2008.
 Her research has been supported by grants from the National Institutes of Health.
 She has served as Chair of the Women in Physiology Committee of the American Physiological Society.
+She frequently teaches Introduction to Brain and Behavior, Drugs and Behavior, Biopsychology, and Studies in Experimental Psychology, Social Neuroscience.